damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 In the body of a function we have a logic in which:

 - the passed element reference is checked (if not sent, the function is returned) and then created element on their basis,
-- a switch statement is used so that we can easily assign the passed properties to the created element in an appropriate way
+- a switch statement is used so that we can easily assign the passed properties to the created element in an appropriate way,
-- at the end, the created element with its properties is returned
+- at the end, the created element with its properties is returned.

 <br/>

-To understand how to use this helper in practice, below is an example of its use in createElements method of SelectCharUI object (scripts/objects/SelectCharUI.js):
+To understand how to use this helper in practice, below is an example of its use in createElements method of SelectCharUI object:

 ```
+//scripts/objects/SelectCharUI.js file:

     this.talkAgainButton = createElementFn({
       element: elements.button,
       textContent: commands.talkAgain[lng],